 - Documents with skewed page orientation

-- Send the DRC Document Conversion course syllabus and course materials as soon as a student discloses a print disability (e.g., blindness, low vision, learning disability).
+- Send us the course syllabus and course materials as soon as a student discloses a print disability (e.g., blindness, low vision, learning disability).

-- Identify handouts and other course materials and request assistance from the DRC Document Conversion two to three weeks in advance of when the student needs to read them.
+- Identify handouts and other course materials and request assistance from us two to three weeks in advance of when the student needs to read them.